How to improve safety in your food company

 • To prevent foodborne disease, the FDA imposes strict regulations which are aggregated in the Food Safety Modernization Act.

-Every consumer, you and me included, expect all parties involved in the food industry - farmer to seller - to do everything that lies in their power to bring safe, quality products to market.
+Every consumer expects all parties involved in the food industry - farmer to seller - to do everything that lies in their power to bring safe, quality products to market.
 And rightly so.
 However, recent outbreaks of foodborne disease prove that this remains a challenge.

 According to World Health Organization (WHO) figures, 600 million people worldwide get sick each year by unsafe food.
 420,000 people a year die of foodborne disease.
 30 percent of those deaths occur in children under the age of 5.